 Waldo County SWCD is partnering with BBWC to provide volunteer teachers, lessons and other resources to teachers in all grades who want to do environmental literacy activities in their classrooms and outside.
 Resources available include help with lesson and unit plans, materials, standards alignment and volunteer teachers in the classrooms and on field trips.

-Available volunteer teacher units and lessons include: [complete framework pdf to be added]
+Available volunteer teacher units and lessons include: (Contact us for a complete lesson framework)

 - Invertebrate Diversity (Insects, pollinators, soil organisms)